drewmarin/AWSSCD02/generalNotes.md

 Keys can be created, deleted, made inactive or made active.
 Keys made up of access key id and secret access key

+## AWS Organizations
+Allow Organizations to manage multiple AWS accounts in a cost-effective way.

 ## Resources